Delivers café-grade black coffee and Americanos at the press of a button, with fast heat-up and fuss-free daily cleaning.

 Why pick VertuoPlus Deluxe

-• Aeroccino frother bundle makes hot or cold foam in seconds
+- A commonly bundled Aeroccino frother makes hot or cold foam in seconds

-• Best choice if you want espresso-forward drinks with minimal fuss
+- Best choice if you want espresso-forward drinks with minimal effort

 Why pick K-Express

-• Cheaper pods and reusable filter option for your own grounds
+- Lower-cost pods overall, plus a reusable filter option for your own grounds

-Bottom line: Choose VertuoPlus Deluxe for espresso, lattes and small coffees with a sleek footprint.
-Choose K-Express if you want budget friendly, larger morning mugs with the least effort.
+Bottom line: Choose VertuoPlus Deluxe for espresso, lattes, and small coffees in a sleek, compact setup.
+Choose K-Express if you want budget-friendly, larger morning mugs with the least effort.

 Read more: VertuoPlus Deluxe review, Keurig K-Express review.